Shnitselon/test/README.md

 Now that you have a new driver, it is time to implement the driver's commands.
 Note that at this point, the L1 driver includes the command structure but no working commands.

 1. Implement methods of the *DriverCommands* class in *<project_slug>/driver_commands.py*.

-Follow the [DEVGUIDE](https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md) and docstrings with description, as an example of an L1 driver with CLI usage you can reffer to the [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv) project.
+> Follow the [DEVGUIDE](https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md) and docstrings with description, as an example of an L1 driver with CLI usage you can refer to the [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv) project.
+>
-To debug the driver, use the [DEBUGGING GUIDE](https://github.com/QualiSystems/shell-L1-template/blob/dev/DEBUGGING.md).
+> To debug the driver, use the [DEBUGGING GUIDE](https://github.com/QualiSystems/shell-L1-template/blob/dev/DEBUGGING.md).

 2. Update the driver version in the *version.txt* file.
 <a name="CreateNewDriver"></a>